SETI/rms-opus/tests/README.md

-# These are actually API Tests
+# Tests that Run against Remote API Tests

 If you are looking for the Django tests, the are in apps/ and described in deploy/README.md

-These tests send http requests to a public opus API, identified at base url set in config.py
+These tests send http requests to a public opus API, identified at base url set in api_tests.py

 The list of opus urls to check are in result_counts.txt (although it doesn't use the base_urls found in that text file)

 Run these Tests:

     python api_tests.py

 This layer of testing is a way to test the public deployed API is behaving normally, and it is also data integrity tests.
 The urls found in result_counts.txt are manually added by doing opus searches.

 Initial setup: install requirements and create a conda environment, and activate it: